Gemini Ganesan: Stardom in the south

-In a career spanning nearly 50 years, Ganesan played a variety of roles, from Abhimanyu in Mayabazar (1957), to resistance fighter Madasamy in Kappalottiya Thamizhan (1961), and Pennin Perumai (1960), he played a "non-assertive imbecile morphing into a well-molded human being".
+In a career spanning nearly 50 years, Ganesan played a variety of roles, from Abhimanyu in Mayabazar (1957), to resistance fighter Madasamy in Kappalottiya Thamizhan (1961), and Pennin Perumai (1956), he played a "non-assertive imbecile morphing into a well-molded human being".
 Ganesan also starred in Kalathur Kannamma (1959), which was also the debut for Kamal Haasan, who later became one of the leading actors in Tamil cinema.
 The film won the Certificate of Merit for the Third Best Feature Film in 1961.
 Ganesan also starred in Veerapandiya Kattabomman (1959), alongside Sivaji Ganesan.
 The film was selected for the Afro-Asian Film Festival in 1960.
 It was also nominated for the National Film Award in 1960, along with Gemini Ganesan's Kalyana Parisu, but both lost to Bhaaga Pirivinai.
 The Ruritanian romance film Vanjikottai Valiban (1958) was a high-budget film and became a large commercial success due to much hype.
 The historical fiction film Parthiban Kanavu (1960) won the President's silver medal for Best Feature Film, but failed commercially.

 In 1958 was booked by M. G. Ramachandran for his second directorial venture Ponniyin Selvan.
-One of the first screen adaptations of Kalki Krishnamurthy's Ponniyin Selvan, the film had a huge ensemble cast consisting of Vyjayanthimala, Savitri, Padmini, Saroja Devi, M. N. Rajam and Nagesh.
+One of the first screen adaptations of Kalki Krishnamurthy's Ponniyin Selvan, the film had a huge ensemble cast consisting of Vyjayanthimala, Savitri, Padmini, Saroja Devi, M. N. Rajam and Nagesh, M.N.
+Nambiar.
 In the film, he was given the role of Arulmozhivarman.
 However, in mid-1958 the film was shelved for unknown reasons.

 Ganesan's 1961 film Then Nilavu, was the first Tamil film to be shot extensively in Jammu and Kashmir, and became a major box-office success.
 He co-starred with rival actor M. G. Ramachandran in Mugarasi (1966), which was their only film together.
 Konjum Salangai (1962), which featured Ganesan alongside Savithri was released in various countries outside India, having subtitles in over 22 languages, and it was also the first Tamil film to be released in Poland, in a dubbed version.
 Ganesan produced Naan Avan Illai (1974), in which he played a womaniser.
 Directed by K. Balachander, this film won critical praise for Ganesan's performance, but according to Ganesan, the film did not succeed commercially.
 His other known works include Missiamma, School Master, Kanavane Kankanda Deivam, Meenda Sorgam, Shanti Nilayam, Vaazhkai Padagu, Karpagam, Ramu, Thamarai Nenjam and Punnagai.
 Ganesan had paired with several leading actresses like Anjali Devi, Pushpavalli, Padmini, Vyjayanthimala, Savitri, Devika, Vijayakumari, Saroja Devi, Rajasree, Kanchana, Jayanthi, K. R. Vijaya, Bharathi and Jayalalithaa.